What Are Accounts Receivable?

-Accounts Receivables Different from ‘Jobs in Progress’
+Accounts Receivable Different from ‘Jobs in Progress’

-Some business owners involved in the sale of their business do not understand the difference between accounts receivables and ‘jobs in progress.’
-The distinction is critical because accounts receivables are typically not included in the sale (although this is always negotiable), whereas ‘jobs in progress’ are almost always included in the sale.
+Some business owners involved in the sale of their business do not understand the difference between accounts receivable and ‘jobs in progress.’
+The distinction is critical because accounts receivable are typically not included in the sale (although this is always negotiable), whereas ‘jobs in progress’ are almost always included in the sale.
 A ‘job in progress’ refers to an outstanding job for a customer who has contracted to purchase a company’s product or service, but where the job has not been completed yet.
-In these instances, the company may have already incurred expenses in procuring the product or from partially servicing the job.
+In these instances, the company may have already incurred expenses in procuring the customer’s product or from partially servicing the job.

 A ‘job in progress’ (also referred to as ‘work in progress’ in the context of business sales) is a part of a company’s goodwill or intangible assets that is almost always included in the sale and thus transferred over to a buyer of the business.
-As a part of the transfer of ‘jobs in progress’, the seller of the business is usually compensated by the buyer for any costs incurred in procuring the product or partially servicing the job prior to the sales date.
-In contrast, accounts receivables represents jobs or transactions already performed and completed prior to the sale, and future cash flow from those jobs rightfully belong with the seller.
+As a part of the transfer of ‘jobs in progress’, the seller is usually compensated by the buyer for any costs incurred in procuring the product or partially servicing the job prior to the sales date.
+In contrast, accounts receivable represents jobs or transactions already performed and completed prior to the sale, and future cash flow from those jobs rightfully belong with the seller.

 Danger of Too High Accounts Receivables

-If a business owner has an accounts recivables problem, then he or she may quickly have a cash-crunch that can even lead to insolvency.
+If a business owner has an accounts recieivable problem, then he or she may quickly have a cash-crunch that can even lead to insolvency.
 A business that incurs up front expenses in order to service or supply customers must receive cash in return.
 Otherwise they will either not be able to pay their bills, or must continually employ working capital in order to keep the business afloat.
 Business owners may calculate their Day Sales Outstanding (DSO) – or the time between invoicing the customer and receiving payment.
 By keeping track of their DSO for their customer accounts, business owners may employ different methods of ensuring that their business has a firm grasp on their accounts receivables.

 - The company employs skilled healthcare workers who provide patients with various healthcare services.